fbradyirl/webex_bot/README.md

 By using this module, you can create a [Webex Teams][5] messaging bot quickly in just a couple of lines of code.

-This modules does not require you to set up an ngrok tunnel to receive incoming messages when behind a firewall or inside a LAN.
+This module does not require you to set up an ngrok tunnel to receive incoming messages when behind a firewall or inside a LAN.
 This package instead uses a websocket to receive messages from the Webex cloud.

 ## Features